Jessicavazm/2024-april-t1w3/Readme.md

 The header component has a logo and name of the company along with the navigation bar.
 The navigation bar has links to navigate to different pages.

 ### Footer
-The footer component has social media links and infomation about the company such as contact number and address.
+The footer component has social media links and information about the company such as contact number and address.

+## Pages

+### Home
+The home page display an image and a random text for now.

+### Services
+The services pages provided by the company with title and descriptions.